osg-htc/docs/docs/security/lcmaps-voms-authentication.md

 !!!note
     The Unix account must exist for the user to be mapped.
 If a VO's Unix account is missing, that VO will not be able to access your resources.

+    In addition, if you map VOMS attribs to a non-existent user in `/etc/grid-security/voms-mapfile`, `/usr/share/osg/voms-mapfile-default` will be considered next to find a mapping.
+The best way to ban a VO is edit `/etc/grid-security/ban-voms-mapfile` as described in [Banning VOs](#banning-vos) below.
+Do not edit `voms-mapfile-default`.

 #### Mapping users